Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 The following laboratory tests have the greatest diagnostic value:

-Among the instrumental examinations, it is worth highlighting:
+Among the instrumental examinations it is worth highlighting:

 • chest x-ray;

-• spirometry - to assess airway patency;
+• spirometry - to assess the air patency of the respiratory tract;

 • test with a bronchodilator;